How do you calculate the interest?

 2. Borrow additional funds: If your cash balance is insufficient and you have not maxed out your available credit, we will borrow more to cover the cost of your interest.
 We do this so you avoid having to sell securities from your portfolio and avoid taxable events.
 This also helps keep your loan on your schedule so you can repay it when it’s most convenient for you.

-Traditional loans use an amortization schedule that includes a percentage of principal and interest.
+Traditional Margin Loans use an amortization schedule that includes a percentage of principal and interest.

-With M1 Borrow, repayment of principal and interest are independent of one another.
+With M1 Margin Loans, repayment of principal and interest are independent of one another.

-A benefit of M1 Borrow is the flexible repayment schedule.
+A benefit of M1 Margin Loans is the flexible repayment schedule.
 We don’t require a minimum monthly loan repayment.

 You can pay back any principal amount at any time.